diku-dk/hpps-e2025-pub/macos-openmp.md

 This will not change the default `gcc` command.
 We don't recommend you change it, since other Mac software might expect the default to be in place.
-You can use the command `gcc-14` to run the installed version of GCC.
+You can use the command `gcc-15` to run the installed version of GCC.
 That is, to compile a program, run:

 ```
-$ gcc-14 foo.c -o foo -fopenmp
+$ gcc-15 foo.c -o foo -fopenmp
 ```

-In the Makefiles for the code handout, you should change the definition of `CC` to be `gcc-14` instead of `gcc`. *Now* do you see the value of defining variables for this?
+In the Makefiles for the code handout, you should change the definition of `CC` to be `gcc-15` instead of `gcc`. *Now* do you see the value of defining variables for this?

 ## If the above doesn't work

-First, come see TA Rasmus in room 1-0-14 (DIKU) during exercise hours.
+First, come seek out Philippe during exercise hours.
 If you want to debug your self, do the following:

 Make sure the X-code command line tools are installed: